 Protecting Your Bones

-Inning accordance with KidsHealth, it is vital for children to safeguard their bones so they can fuse together effectively.
+It is vital for children to safeguard their bones so they can fuse together effectively.
 Children need to wear helmets to protect the skull when riding a bike or scooter.
-Children need to likewise wear protective equipment when playing sports to prevent bones from being hurt and harmed.
+Children also need to wear protective equipment when playing sports to prevent bones from being hurt and harmed.